 Not only is the recipe heart-healthy, but it's also delicious and a great addition to beef.

 Olive Oil and Sea Salt Oven-Roasted Crispy Potato Rounds

 You can't mention great additions to beef without mentioning the time-tested side of the potato.
 Yes, we also love a standard baked potato and mashed potatoes, but we also love to experiment.

 Salty, savory, roasted potato rounds will enhance your holiday dinner menu while additionally leaving you the option to snack sparingly or indulge, well, indulgently.

 Fresh Fruit Tart with Vanilla Mascarpone Cream

-Managed to save enough room (or at least convinced yourself that you have room) for dessert?
+Managed to save enough room (or at least convince yourself that you have room) for dessert?
 Follow your salty, umami-based entree with a light, sweet, tart to end your perfectly planned prime rib experience.

 Red Wine Hot Chocolate

 So this is both a dessert and a drink, but it is so rich, you will want to end your dinner with it.
 The red wine adds a depth to the hot chocolate, and the spicy seasoning packs a palate-cleansing heat.